Continuous-variable quantum state designs: theory and applications: Continuous-variable designs

 Similarly, consider $\bbR_{> 0}$ with the standard Borel $\sigma$-algebra and Lebesgue measure.
 Consider also $[0,2\pi)$ with the normalized Lebesgue measure.
 Let $(X,\Sigma,\mu)$ be the unique product measure space for $X = \bbR_{> 0}\times [0,2\pi)$.
 For an element $x \in X$, notate $x = (r,\theta)$, for $r \in \bbR_{> 0}$ and $\theta \in [0,2\pi)$.
 Let $p_n\colon (r,\theta) \mapsto e^{-r}r^n/n!$ and $\phi_n\colon (r,\theta)\mapsto \theta n$.
 Then \begin{salign} \int_{X}&\ket{p(x),\phi(x)}\bra{p(x),\phi(x)}\dd{\mu(x)}\nonumber\\&=\frac{1}{2\pi}\sum_{n,m\in\bbN_{0}}\ket{n}\bra{m}\int_{0}^{\infty}\dd{r}\int_{0}^{2\pi}\dd{\theta}~\e^{\i\theta(n-m)}\e^{-r}\frac{r^{n/2+m/2}}{\sqrt{n!m!}}\\&=\sum_{n\in\bbN_{0}}\ket{n}\bra{n}\int_{0}^{\infty}\dd{r}~\e^{-r}\frac{r^{n}}{n!}\\&=\sum_{n\in\bbN_{0}}\ket{n}\bra{n}=\Pi_{1}, \end{salign} giving another example of a $1$-design.
 This $1$-design is more commonly written as

 where $\Dd{2}{\alpha} = \dd{\Re\alpha}\dd{\Im\alpha}$ and $\ket\alpha$ is a coherent state.
 Namely, coherent states form an overcomplete frame. \end{example}

 We emphasize that this definition completely sidesteps the issue that one cannot define a finite Haar measure on $\U(L^2(\bbR))$ since it is not a compact group, and indeed not even a locally compact group \cite[sec.~5]{grigorchukAmenabilityErgodicProperties2015}.
 See \cref{fig:cv-design-def} for a visualization.
 The issue is sidestepped by never considering the integral over all states in $L^2(\bbR)$.
 Instead, we note that the integral over all states for a finite dimensional Hilbert space gives a finite dimensional $\Pi_t$, and we extend the definition of a design to the infinite dimensional case by extending $\Pi_t$ to the infinite dimensional space $L^2(\bbR)$.
 This is exactly the approach that was taken in \cite{blume-kohout_curious_2014,zhuang_scrambling_2019}.
+Alternatively, in \cref{ap:C-inf-designs}, we \textit{do} explicitly consider integration over the infinite dimensional space $\bbC^\infty \supset L^2(\bbR)$.